N. Porsenna: Interwar politics

 In early 1935, under contract with Editura Cugetarea, Porsenna issued another collection of stories.
 Named after the main piece, Se-aprind făcliile, it is primarily noted by Teutișan for a Sherlock Holmes pastiche, in which the titular character is outed as an unintelligent reprobate.
 The author's claim to a moral high ground, as expressed in that volume, was mocked by diarist-politician Constantin Argetoianu.
 He alleged that Dorina Porsenna was being pimped out by her husband, who lived on the gifts provided by her wealthy clients (including Ion Boambă, who was Argetoianu's father-in-law).
 Also in 1935, Nicu Porsenna rallied with a far-right group called Romanian Front (FR), which introduced a Jewish quota, alongside similar restrictions for other minority groups.
 He praised this policy in an article originally published in Parlamentul Românesc, noting that the FR represented the truest legacy of "Romanianism" and local agrarianism.
 Political scientist Victor Rizescu notes that the "protection of national labor", a concept introduced by G. Dulca in the spring of 1935, was fully embraced by Porsenna, now a "notorious anti-Semitic publicist"; both wrote for D. R. Ioanițescu's journal, Politica Socială.

 Porsenna was included on the Front's list of candidates in the local elections of September 1936 (shared with members of Cuza's National Christian Party).
 He ran again in the May 1937 election, which saw the FR taking second place at Ilfov; the results were highly controversial, and open to litigation, since it remained unclear how many seats were legally reserved for the electoral minority.
-The local tribunal ruled on the issue on June 2, with Porsenna validated as the as the seventh of fourteen FR county councilors.
-He was still outraged by the appointment of non-elected members who outweighed the vote, and, by June 28, was only attending to ask that the council dissolve itself.
-Porsenna tried to litigate the invalidation of his party colleague, Constantin Dobrișan, who had ran despite being a schoolteacher.
+The local tribunal ruled on the issue on 2 June, with Porsenna validated as the seventh of fourteen FR county councilors.
+He was still outraged by the appointment of non-elected members who outweighed the vote, and, by 28 June, was only attending to ask that the council dissolve itself.
+Porsenna tried to litigate the invalidation of his party colleague, Constantin Dobrișan, who had run despite being a schoolteacher.
 According to Porsenna, the law allowed high-school teachers to engage in electoral politics, and this permission would also cover Dobrișan; his reading was dismissed as incompetent by Stanciu Stoian, of the rival National Peasantists, who claimed: "Mr N. Porsena is a sophist of the cheapest variety, who likes to hear himself speak".